jacobgottesman/UltimateAnalyticsApp/README.md

      - In Cell 2, set filenames for your career stats file and the file to save with career stats with positional predictions
      - Either run the whole file to replicate the experiment or results or if you just want prediction run cells 1-3 and then run cell with comment #RUN HERE on top of the cell
 4. Run Mixed Model
-     - Open file called `mixed_model.ipynb`
+     - Open a file called `mixed_model.ipynb`
      - In cell 2 change filenames as appropriate
-     - It will by default get rating over the course of the entire league history.
+     - It will by default get ratings over the course of the entire league history.
 If you want to replicate the results from the paper (2021-2024) then uncomment the last line in the third cell before running the notebook.
 5. Run On-Off Model
       - For every year that you are running this model make sure that you have a separate file named yearplaydata.csv for example for 2024 it would be 2024playdata.csv
       - Open file called `on off model .ipynb`
       - Set correct filenames in cell 2
       - Run the entire Notebook
-6. Make Visualization that are presnt in paper
+6. Make Visualizations that are in my paper
       - open the file called `visualizing results.ipynb`
       - Change the filenames to your file names in cell 2
       - run the notebook
 7. Make a web app with updated results
      - In the file called `web_app_temp.py` replace the filenames in lines
-     - To run the app, in a terminal you need to navigate to the correct folder and run `streamlit run web_app_temp.py`
+     - To run the app, in a terminal, you need to navigate to the correct folder and run `streamlit run web_app_temp.py`
      - If t doesn't redirect you to the page immediately then, click the link or enter the ip address in a browser